Boron Abundances in Early B Dwarfs of the Galactic Open Cluster NGC 3293: Determination of Stellar Parameters

-The resultant parameters are listed in Table \ref{tab:optical} and for comparison we also list the parameters derived by \citet{2006Dufton}.
+The resultant parameters are listed in Table \ref{tab:optical} and, for ease of comparison, we also repeat the parameters from Table \ref{tab:prevwork} derived by \citet{Morel2022} where they are available, and from \cite{Hunter2009} or \citet{2006Dufton} otherwise.
 We find that the present effective temperature and surface gravity estimates are higher than in \citet{2006Dufton}, especially for the hotter stars classified as B1 or B1.5.
-This is consistent with \citet{2016ApJ...824....3P} who argued that these higher values, derived from the \ion{Si}{2}/\ion{Si}{3} ionization balance, are to be preferred to the lower values, that were derived from the \ion{Si}{3}/\ion{Si}{4} ionization balance.
+This is consistent with \citet{2016ApJ...824....3P} who argued that these higher values, derived from the \ion{Si}{2}/\ion{Si}{3} ionization balance, are to be preferred to the lower values, that were derived from the \ion{Si}{3}/\ion{Si}{4} ionization balance. {\bf After excluding ESL 25, for which we could not fit the UV spectrum, for the remaining nine stars in common with \citet{Morel2022}, agreement is generally quite good, with a mean difference, (this paper minus Morel), in temperature of $+368\pm623$\ K}, and mean differences in $\log g$\ of less than 0.1 dex.
+Note that neither \citet{2006Dufton}, nor\ \citet{Hunter2009}, nor \citet{Morel2022}, included macroturbulent broadening in their analysis.
+As a result, for several of the more luminous and slower rotating stars where we have included significant macro-turbulent broadening in our fits, we find noticeably smaller projected rotational velocities than was found previously.
+However, for the majority of the stars, macroturbulence does not make a significant contribution to the line profiles.

-Four of our sources, ESL 004, 007, 008, and 019, have HST G430L spectrophotometry \citep{2019ApJ...886..108F} covering the important Balmer jump region, that is sensitive to both effective temperature and surface gravity.
+Four of our sources, ESL 04, 07, 08, and 19, have HST G430L spectrophotometry \citep{2019ApJ...886..108F} covering the important Balmer jump region, that is sensitive to both effective temperature and surface gravity.
 These data were used to check the present solutions for these stars by finding the model that best reproduces the G430L spectral energy distribution (SED).
 We used the Levenberg-Marquardt algorithm, \citep{2009ASPC..411..251M}, and a grid of TLUSTY models for each star, normalized to the observed spectrum in the $V$-band, with extinction applied according to the observed and model $B-V$ measurements and appropriate rotational and radial velocity corrections, and then re-binned to the G430L resolution and pixel size.
 The results are illustrated in Figure \ref{fig:seds} and summarized in Table \ref{tab:seds}.